surajkr/active-directory-java-native-headless-v2/README.md

   - Azure AD Identity Protection can block authentication attempts if this user account is compromised.
   - The user's pasword is expired and requires a reset.

-While this flow seems simpler than the others, applications using these flows often encounter more problems as compared to other flows like authorization code grant.
+While this flow seems simpler than the others, applications using these flows often encounter more problems as compared to other flows.

-The modern authentication protocols (SAML, WS-Fed, OAuth and OpenID), in principal, discourages apps from handling user credentials themselves.
+The modern authentication protocols (SAML, WS-Fed, OAuth and OpenID), in principal, discourage apps from handling user credentials themselves.
 The aim is to decouple the authentication method from an app.
 Azure AD controls the login experience to avoid exposing secrets (like passwords) to a website or an app.

 This enables IdPs like Azure AD to provide seamless single sign-on experiences, enable users to authenticate using factors other than passwords (phone, face, biometrics) and Azure AD can block or elevate authentication attempts if it discerns that the user’s account is compromised or the user is trying to access an app from an untrusted location and such.